Dbhasin1/blood_cell_classification/README.md

 # blood cell image classification
 In this repository I take up the task of classifying red blood cells into four different classes, namely - Eosinophil, Lymphocyte, Monocyte, and Neutrophil.
-I undertook two different approaches, one depends on the neural network architecture to extract the features from the blood cells and then classify them whereas the other utilises a heuristic search algorithm based on the concepts of natural selection and genetic to select features followed by a KNN-Classifier to classify the blood-cells.
+I undertook two different approaches, one depends on the neural network architecture to extract the features from the blood cells and then classify them whereas the other utilises a heuristic search algorithm based on the concepts of natural selection and genetics to select features followed by a KNN-Classifier to classify the blood-cells.

 ### Approach 1 - Combining Convolutional Neural Network With Recursive Neural Network